faizandarr/Lesion-Detection-Image-Processing/README.md

 # Lesion Detection Image Processing

-A C++ project for automated lesion detection in skin images, leveraging classical image processing and clustering techniques.
-This project demonstrates the use of connected component labeling, K-means clustering, DICE coefficient evaluation, and run-length encoding for medical image analysis.
+A C++ project for automated lesion detection in dermoscopic skin images, utilizing classical image processing and clustering techniques.
+This project implements Connected Component Labeling (CCL), K-Means Clustering, DICE Coefficient evaluation, and Run-Length Encoding (RLE) to perform and evaluate segmentation tasks for medical image analysis.

 ## Overview
-This repository provides a modular and extensible framework for segmenting and analyzing skin lesion images.
-The code is organized for clarity, reproducibility, and ease of extension for research or clinical prototyping.
+This repository provides a modular, extensible framework for segmenting and analyzing skin lesion images.
+It is designed for reproducibility, educational exploration, and clinical prototyping using C++.

 ## Features
-- **Connected Component Labeling**: Identifies and labels contiguous regions in binary images.
+- **Connected Component Labeling**: Detects and labels contiguous lesion regions in binary images.
-- **K-means Clustering**: Segments images into lesion and non-lesion regions using unsupervised clustering.
+- **K-Means Clustering**: Segments color images into lesion and non-lesion regions based on pixel intensity.
-- **DICE Coefficient Evaluation**: Quantitatively compares segmentation results to ground truth masks.
+- **DICE Coefficient Evaluation**: Computes similarity between predicted and ground truth segmentation masks.
-- **Run-Length Encoding**: Efficiently encodes binary masks for storage or submission.
+- **Run-Length Encoding**: Efficiently encodes lesion masks for storage or evaluation purposes.
-- **OpenCV Integration**: Utilizes OpenCV for robust image I/O and visualization.
+- **OpenCV Integration**: Uses OpenCV for basic image input/output and visualization (no built-in processing functions).

-## Data Structure
+## Project Structure

 ```
 Lesion-Detection-Image-Processing/
 │